raoshilpa/theoreticalCSpractice/README.md

 Some theoretical work I've done in my Data Structures and Algorithms course (and beyond!)

 # linkedList
-The "Set" object is an abstract data type Set of [strings/ints/etc], representing the concept of a collection of itemTypes.
+The "Set" object is an abstract data type Set of [itemTypes, which can be strings/ints/etc], representing the concept of a collection of itemTypes.
 This type can be determined from the user's end.
 The Set object was implemented with a self-written doubly linked list.

 void unite(const Set& s1, const Set& s2, Set& result);